pedalboard/pedalboard-hw/README.md

   - Upload the zip as artifact of the release

 4. Tag the pedalboard-hw-site commit of the tagged Action run.
-  - Add a link to the tag on pedalboard-hw-site also in the release descritpion
+  - Add a link to the tag on pedalboard-hw-site also in the release description
   - copy the tagged files into a subdirectory

 5. Bump the version on main to RC1 (as described above)